VCTLabs/vct-edgerouter-bsp-platform/README.rst

   $ repo sync

 At the end of the commands you have every metadata you need to start work with.
-The branch yopu select above will checkout the corresponding branch HEAD commits on the configured branch for each repository.
+The branch you select above will checkout the corresponding branch HEAD commits on the configured branch for each repository.

 See the default.xml file for repo and branch details.